gauravsk/ecoevoapps/README.md

 ## Contributing

-*Text pending.
-In the mean while, if you'd like to contribute, please check out our [website](https://ecoevoapps.gitlab.io/contribute/)*
+If you'd like to contribute to this project, please check out our contribution guidelines available [here](https://docs.google.com/document/d/1fZh7mi4A9SmSblcwlMrRllV4ZMl5-E9PzJ0wtNIMkZ4/edit?usp=sharing).
+You can also get started by visiting the contribution page of our [website](https://ecoevoapps.gitlab.io/contribute/).